-This is the smart contract deployed by a user in order to interact with the security token (and potentially for any other further use where the his onchain identity might be relevant).
+This is the smart contract deployed by a user in order to interact with the security token (and potentially for any other further use where his onchain identity might be relevant).
 It holds the keys and claims.
-The identity contract is based on the ERC-725 and ERC-735 standards and it includes all the necessary functions to manage keys and claims related to the considered identity.
-The Identity Contract is not linked to a specific token and it only needs to be deployed once by each user.
+The onchainID contract is based on the ERC-734 and ERC-735 standards and it includes all the necessary functions to manage keys and claims related to the considered identity.
+The onchainID Contract is not linked to a specific token and it only needs to be deployed once by each user.
 It can then be used for whatever purpose where the use of an onchain identity might be relevant.
-A detailed description of the functions can be found in Appendix A.
+A detailed description of the functions can be found in the onchainID documentation7.